robertnorrie/test-import/README.txt

 OVERVIEW

-This series of patches allows for incremental upgrades between drupal versions.
-The patches modify only the files affected by the upgrade, and leave all other files untouched.
+This series of patches allows for incremental upgrades between releases of drupal and various drupal distributtions.
+The patches modify only the files affected by the upgrade, leaving all other files untouched.

 USAGE:

-The patches are labeled in two ways: version_to_version, and single version.
+Patches are labeled in two ways: version_to_version, and single version.
 Single versions are incremental patches from the version which precedes to the version in the title (i.e., 6.11 is 6.10 to 6.11).
 These patches MUST be applied incrementally, you cannot jump version numbers.
 So, 6.10 to 6.11 is fine, 6.10 to 6.22 is NOT FINE.
 Be sure to apply the patch which corresponds to your distribution of drupal.

 Version_to_version patches are just that, and include all the versions in-between.
 This can mean a variety of bug-fixes and new features to work through in testing, but is much faster than the incremental patches.

-There are a few patches for moving from drupal to pressflow.
-They seem to work fine, so far.
+In addition, there are patch files for Pressflow, Drupal to Pressflow, and a small collection of patches for distributions such as OpenAtrium.
+Others of these may be added.

 Patches must be run either: